SkanderMulder/graniteR/README.md

 graniteR requires Python dependencies (transformers, torch, datasets, numpy) to function.
 Choose one of the two methods below:

-#### Option A: Fast Setup with UV (Recommended)
+#### Recommended: Setup with UV

 UV is a modern Python package manager that is 10-100x faster than pip.
-This is the recommended approach for faster installation.

 **1. Run the automated setup script:**